mkrd/statica/README.md

 ## Acknowledgments

-Statica was built to simplify data validation and provide a robust and simple framework for type-safe models in Python, inspired by libraries like `pydantic` and `dataclasses`.
+Statica was built to simplify data validation and provide a robust and simple framework for type-safe models in Python, inspired by `pydantic` and `dataclasses`.